Upcoming! ->

 2023

-Developed in Athens during the workshop Group K, held by Nearest Truth with Raymond Meeks, Federico Clavarino, Brad Feuerhelm with the collaboration of Simon Bray and Myrto Steirou (Void Publishing), during which 22 photographers produced new work and worked collaboratively towards a collective book, that will be published by Nearest Truth Editions in spring 2024.
+Developed in Athens during the workshop Group K, held by Nearest Truth with Raymond Meeks, Federico Clavarino, Brad Feuerhelm with the collaboration of Simon Bray and Myrto Steirou, during which 22 photographers produced new work and worked collaboratively towards a collective folio book, published by Nearest Truth Editions in spring 2024.

 Athens, 20th May